pivot-access-ltd/bma-offline-docs/src/about-networking-5084.md

 An unknown discovered device can be added to MAAS as a device, or as a network interface belonging to a machine or device.
 You can specify values such as 'Type', 'Domain', 'IP Assignment' and 'Parent' to be changed prior to the device being added.
 Indicating a Parent device is optional.
 [/tab]
 [/tabs]

+<a href="#heading--vlans"><h2 id="heading--vlans">About VLANs</h2></a>

+VLANs (Virtual LANs) are a common way to create logically separate networks using the same physical infrastructure.

+Managed switches can assign VLANs to each port in either a "tagged" or an "untagged" manner.
+A VLAN is said to be "untagged" on a particular port when it is the default VLAN for that port and requires no special configuration to access it.

+You can use also use tagged VLANs with MAAS nodes.
+If a switch port is configured to allow tagged VLAN frames from a MAAS node, that node can automatically access interfaces on that VLAN.

+A "Default VLAN" is created for every fabric, to which every new VLAN-aware object in the fabric will be associated with by default (unless specified otherwise).

 <a href="#heading--about-subnet-management"><h3 id="heading--about-subnet-management">About subnet management</h3></a>